 How We Picked the Best BBC iPlayer VPN of 2019

 These top VPN picks for BBC iPlayer are the complete package.
-Not only do you get reliable connections to the popular streaming service from servers around the world, but you’re also guaranteed blistering speeds and high-end security to ensure that your data remains private and encrypted.
+Not only do you get reliable connections to the popular streaming service from VPN servers around the world, but you’re also guaranteed fast speeds and high-end security to ensure that your data remains private and encrypted.

-How to Use a VPN with BBC iPlayer
+How to Install, Set up & Use a VPN with BBC iPlayer

-Finding the right VPN for BBC iPlayer can be a little trickier than with other services, as the BBC ruthlessly pursues providers – in fact, for a time it even looked like VPN access to BBC iPlayer would be over for good.
-Fortunately that wasn’t the case, and there’s still plenty of options.
+Finding the right VPN for BBC iPlayer can be a little trickier than with other services, as the BBC ruthlessly pursues VPN providers.
+Fortunately, there are still a handful of VPNs that work with the streaming service.

-Before you start streaming for the first time, you’ll need to decide whether to install the VPN on your router and protect your internet activity at all times or install the VPN software on each device you plan to use for streaming.
+Before you start streaming BBC shows for the first time, you’ll need to decide whether to install the VPN on your router or install the VPN software on each device you plan to use for streaming.

-There are pros and cons to each approach.
+There are pros and cons to each setup method.
 Installing at router level is a little more technically complex than using your VPN’s desktop program or app, but it does cover all devices connected to it by default.
-If you want to browse without channeling your connection through the VPN, though, your options are limited.

 While some VPN apps have an automatic settings, it’s sensible to manually set the most appropriate VPN protocol for streaming.
 We recommend using OpenVPN as it has the best balance of speed and security.